 Unfortunately, Google Photos no longer offers unlimited free storage.
 Tap or click here for 20 Google Photos tips.
 If you want to avoid a paid subscription with Google, we are here to help.

 But Google Photos isn’t your only option.
 The internet is filled with storage options to meet your needs.
-Here some of the best alternatives out there.
+Here are some of the best alternatives out there.